Rue-e/Rue-e.github.io/docs/python/install.md

 0. this unordered seed list will be replaced by toc as unordered list {:toc}

 ## New sites
+* [Config]{:.heading.flip-title} --- Once Jekyll is running you can start editing your config file.
+{:.related-posts.faded}
 For new sites, the best way to get started with Hydejack is via the Starter Kit.
 It comes with a documented config file and example content that gets you started quickly.